Toxicofera

-Toxicofera (Greek for "those who bear toxins") is a proposed clade of scaled reptiles (squamates) that includes the Serpentes (snakes), Anguimorpha (monitor lizards, gila monster, and alligator lizards) and Iguania (iguanas, agamas, and chameleons).
-Toxicofera contains about 4,600 species, (nearly 60%) of extant Squamata.
+Toxicofera (Latin for "toxin-bearers") is a clade of scaled reptiles (squamates) that includes the Serpentes (snakes), Anguimorpha (monitor lizards, beaded lizards, and alligator lizards) and Iguania (iguanas, agamas, and chameleons).
+Toxicofera contains about 4,600 species (nearly 60%) of extant Squamata.
 It encompasses all venomous reptile species, as well as numerous related non-venomous species.
-There is little morphological evidence to support this grouping, however it has been recovered by all molecular analyses as of 2012.
+There is little morphological evidence to support this grouping; however, it has been recovered by all molecular analyses as of 2012.

-The oldest known toxicoferan is Cryptovaranoides, an anguimorph from the Late Triassic of England.

 Cladistics

 Toxicofera combines the following groups from traditional classification: